KQM-git/TCL/docs/general-mechanics/overworld.md

 ## Other

-* 4TF and 4CW set bonuses towards Overload and Superconduct do not apply to reactions involving objects or elementally modified terrain such as electrified and frozen water.
+* 4TF and 4CW set bonuses towards Overload and Superconduct do not apply to reactions involving objects or elementally modified terrain such as electrified and Frozen water.
-* The 1.6 EM buffs didn't increase the reaction damage caused by environmental sources, such as electro crystals.
+* The 1.6 EM buffs didn't increase the reaction damage caused by environmental sources, such as Electro crystals.
 * The current world state & character position is saved between different world maps.
 * Revive mechanics:
   * The game will revives the player's party at 35% Max HP when all party members die.